tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_pull_requests.md

 	If you look at your list of branches, you'll see that the deleted branch no longer appears.

 ## Add collaborators to your project

-You need to add collaborators to your Github project so they can commit edits to a branch.
-If someone isn't a collaborator and they want to make edits, they will receive an error.
+You might need to add collaborators to your Github project so they can commit edits to a branch.
+If other project members aren't collaborators and they want to make edits, they will receive an error.
+(See [Inviting collaborators to a personal repository](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/).)

-If people don't have write access, they can fork the project instead of making edits on a branch on the same project.
+If people don't have write access, they can [fork the repo](https://help.github.com/articles/fork-a-repo/) instead of making edits on a branch on the same project.
 Forking a project clones the entire repository, though, rather than creating a branch within the same repository.
-You can merge a forked repository, but this scenario probably is less common for technical writers working with developers on the same projects.
+The fork (copy) then exists in the user's personal GitHub account.
+You can merge a forked repository (this is the typical model for open-source projects with many outside contributors), but this scenario probably is less common for technical writers working with developers on the same projects.

 To add collaborators to your Github project:

-1. While viewing your Github repository, click the **Settings** button (gear icon) on the lower-right.
+1. While viewing your Github repository, click the **Settings** button (gear icon).
 2. Click the **Collaborators** tab on the left.
-3. Type the Github usernames of those you want to have access in the Collaborator area.
+3. Type the Github user names of those you want to have access in the Collaborator area.
 4. Click **Add Collaborator**.

 	<img src="images/github_add_collaborators.png" alt="Adding collaborators" />